mongodb/specifications/source/change-streams.rst

 The errors `HostNotFound`, `HostUnreachable`, `NetworkTimeout`, `SocketException` may be returned from mongos during problems routing to a shard.
 These may be transient, or localized to that mongos.

-The `CursorNotFound` error is returned if the connected server no longer knows about the cursor, e.g. if the `killCursors` command was executed.
+The `CursorKilled` error implies implies some other actor killed the cursor.

+The `CappedPositionLost` error implies the falling off of the back of the oplog, so resuming is impossible.

 Test Plan
 =========